 Examples:

-Prepare a bag full of small items.
 Have each speaker put their hand in and without looking, pull one out.
 Now they sell the benefits and features of it to the audience.

-Example: The time period is 1920.
+Example: The year is 1920.

-Topics you want them to talk on:
+Topics you want people to talk on:

 terrorism, global warming, the internet, computers, mobile phones, email, air travel, supermarkets, fast food, high rises, birth control, fashion, sustainability, women working outside the home...

-Gather up a collection of shoe pictures, as many differing varieties of footwear that you can.
+Gather up a collection of shoe pictures; as many differing varieties of footwear that you can.

-Examples: golf shoes, dress shoes, tramping boots, jandals, sandals, high heels, boots, mules, slippers ...
+Examples: golf shoes, dress shoes, tramping boots, jandals, sandals, high heels, boots, mules, slippers, running shoes, gumboots,...

 Each speaker gets a different picture.